wazzamatazz/opentelemetry-extensions/src/Jaahas.OpenTelemetry.Extensions/README.md

 # Registering Service Metadata via Attributes

-You can annotate an assembly with the `[Jaahas.OpenTelemetry.OpenTelemetryService]` attribute to mark it as an OpenTelemetry service:
+You can annotate an assembly with the `[Jaahas.OpenTelemetry.OpenTelemetryService]` attribute to mark it as containing an OpenTelemetry service:

 ```csharp
 [assembly: Jaahas.OpenTelemetry.OpenTelemetryService("my-service")]